mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Created Lambda execution role with necessary permissions"
    ```

-   The IAM role follows the principle of least privilege, granting only the specific permissions needed for the Lambda function to read from Kinesis, write to Firehose, publish CloudWatch metrics, and create its own logs.
+   The IAM policy follows AWS security best practices by implementing the principle of least privilege.
+The role grants only the specific permissions needed for Kinesis stream access, Firehose delivery, CloudWatch metrics publishing, and Lambda's own logging functionality, ensuring secure operation without excessive permissions.

    > **Tip**: Use specific filter patterns instead of empty strings to reduce costs and processing overhead.
 For example, use `[timestamp, request_id, ERROR]` to only forward error-level logs, or `{ $.eventName = ConsoleLogin }` for CloudTrail login events.
 Learn more about [CloudWatch Logs filter patterns](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).